vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onLogoutStarted(LogoutStartedEvent logoutStartedEvent) {
 	// A LogoutStartedEvent contains the following:
-	// provider = the provider on which the login has started
+	// Provider = the provider on which the login has started

 	// ... your game specific implementation here ...
 }